bogdan-szabo-sociomantic/ocean-1/README.rst

 ``ocean.net.email.EmailSender``
   Ability to cc added.

+``ocean.core.StructConverter``
+  This module allows you to convert a struct A to a similar but not equal struct B. You can guide the conversion using converter functions for variables that differ between them.

 ``ocean.io.device.MemoryDevice``
   MemoryDevice behaves like a file but exists only in memory.
 Useful for when you want to test functions that want to operate on a file